 If you’re in college or getting ready to start, chances are you have some regular expenses that you’re in charge of paying.

 These days, most bills are paid online.
-So if you’ve got bills of your own to pay, you’ll probably need a bank account to do so.
+So if you’ve bills to pay, you’ll probably need a bank account.

 Even if your regular expenses don’t necessarily need to be paid online, it can still be easier to do with a debit card.
-It prevents you from having to carry cash around all the time, and it allows you to easily track your purchases online.
+It prevents you from carrying cash around all the time, and it gives you easier access to the money in your account.
+Plus, it allows you to track your purchases online easily.

 Do you have some independence from your parents?

 The older you get, the more independence you have from your parents.

 Sure, they might still be paying the household bills and buying the groceries, but chances are you’re spending more time away from them and making more of your own decisions.

 This becomes even more true as you prepare to head off to college.

 When you’re away at college, your parents won’t be there to swipe their card for your every purchase.
 You’re going to be the one buying groceries, putting gas in your car, paying for entertainment, and covering other expenses.

 So while your parents may still ultimately be footing the bill, you’ll need a debit card to pay for those things in the moment.